 - Career Coaches

 - Dual Enrollment (with high schools/technical centers)

 - Tech Prep

 - Apprenticeship Related Instruction (ARI) under development

 - Career Studies Certificates

 - Heating, Ventilation, and Air Conditioning (HVAC)

-- Banking under development
+- Banking

-- Industrial Skills Training under development

 - Hospitality/Tourism under development

 - Certification Testing and Verification

-- Internet and Computing Core Certification (IC)
+- Internet and Computing Core Certification (IC3)

+- Microsoft Certified Application Specialist (MCAS)

 - Microsoft Office Specialist (MOS)

 - Career Readiness Certificate (CRC)

 - WorkKeysTM

 - Other technical and occupational testing also available

-In addition, support is provided to students in local high schools through the career coaches and to the occupational/technical students at the college through the career and technical education specialist.
+In addition, support is provided to students in local high schools through the Career Coaches and to the occupational/technical students at the college through the Career and Technical Education Specialist.
 These students are assisted in making informed decisions about their educational and career plans by linking them to the programs and resources that will help them be successful.
 Contact Teresa Guy at 757.789.1790 for more information about Career Pathways programs and services.